Esterline Technologies (ESL) Q4 2017 Results - Earnings Call Transcript

 I also mentioned the business interruption insurance proceeds earlier.
 This segment was the beneficiary of this $5 million payment, and this was a factor in last year's Q4 operating profit of $25 million.
 Under any circumstances, there's a fairly high bar for comparison purposes.
 And with the recent operating challenges we faced at Kirkhill, adjusted operating profit of $18 million in Q4 2017 was below our expectations and substantially lower than last year.

-Looking ahead to 2018 and beyond for Advanced Materials, growth in the U.S. defense budget, combined with full year of production from our countermeasures facilities and recent wins on U.S. Army training grounds (25:21), should all help boost the Advanced Materials' top line.
+Looking ahead to 2018 and beyond for Advanced Materials, growth in the U.S. defense budget, combined with full year of production from our countermeasures facilities and recent wins on U.S. Army training rounds should all help boost the Advanced Materials' top line.
 These recent program wins diversify our product line into new areas that are in high demand by the U.S. Military.
 Additionally, we are optimistic that Great Britain's nuclear markets will add to our results in the coming year.
 We have recently commenced work on an $11 million contract to build additional nuclear waste storage boxes for the UK government.
 We're hopeful that we'll begin work late in the year on other nuclear energy programs that we've also been awarded.
 Demand for a wide variety of Esterline products within the Engineered Materials business remains solid.
 And we're expecting gradual operating improvement over the course of the year at the Kirkhill facility in 2018.

 As we turn toward R&D, we maintained a solid rate of investment of $103 million or 5.1% of full-year sales in 2017, this compares with $96 million or 4.8% of sales in fiscal 2016.
 It's our intention to continue spending at roughly this level as we move through 2018 to make sure we stay well-positioned for a wider set of long-term opportunities taking us out through 2020.
 We are confident that investments in these programs will lead to future revenue opportunities, and we view this as money well spent.